Skip to main content

 Max file size150 MB

-Idempotency key dedup window24 hours
+Idempotency key dedup window3 days

 Submission rate limit (POST /v1/batches, POST /v1/files)60/min per key